molleighH/leaflet-challenge/README.md

 * Add and save your mapbox API key in <code style="color : aqua">config.js</code> file inside of <code style="color : aqua">static/js</code> folder
     * export <code style="color : aqua">const api_key = ' YOUR API KEY ';</code>
 * Visit [local host](http://localhost:5000/) in your browser

+## Features

+### Interactive Map
+Map is centered at GeoCoordinates [37.09, -95.71] (the United States), with a zoom level of 2.5.
+The size of each marker on the map is proportional to the magnitude of the earthquake.
+Earthquakes with higher magnitudes appear larger and earthquakes with lower magnitudes appear smaller.
+The legend on the map provides the earthquake's depth in kilometers; red indicates the depth is greater than 90km, yellow indicates the depth is greater than 70km, and green indicates the depth less than 10 km.
+Clicking on a marker will display the earthquake's location, date, time, depth (km), and magnitude (Richter).
+The map can be moved to explore different parts of the world by clicking and dragging.
+Their is a legend showing the depth (km) and the earthquakes corresponding depth color.

+## Credits
+* Leaflet
+* d3
+* USGS